glowkeeper/Enervator/README.md

 # Enervator

-A cryptocurrency stablecoin, with the currency code EOR, whose value is linked to energy, much like sovereign currencies were once linked to gold. **The primary goal of EOR is to incentivise energy efficiency**.
+A cryptocurrency stablecoin, with the currency code EOR, whose value is linked to energy consumption, much like sovereign currencies were once linked to gold. **The primary goal of EOR is to incentivise energy efficiency**.
 Below describes the process.

 ## tl;dr: